molgenis/capice/README.md

 - Training a new model failed with an error in `joblib.externals.loky.process_executor.RemoteTraceback` with `ValueError: unknown format is not supported`.
 Why?

 This could possibly originate from a low sample size during the cross validation in RandomSearchCV.
 Please [contact](https://github.com/molgenis/capice/issues) us for further help.

+- I'm on Windows and installing XGBoost fails with the PIP error `“No files/directories in C:\path\to\xgboost\pip-egg-info (from PKG-INFO)”`.
+Am I doing something wrong?

+Unfortunatly, XGBoost does not cooperate well with Windows.
+You might want to try to install [Setuptools](https://pypi.org/project/setuptools/) before you attempt to install the dependencies.
+If that does not work either, we suggest you use either a Unix style virtual machine or, if you are using Windows 10, the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) is also available in the Windows Store for free, which is guaranteed to work.